nuxt/website-v2/content/en/guides/features/nuxt-components.md

 ## linkActiveClass

-The `linkActiveClass` works just the same as the `vue-router` class for active links.
+The `linkActiveClass` works the same as the `vue-router` class for active links.
 If we want to show which links are active all you have to do is create some css for the class `nuxt-link-active` .

 ```css
 .nuxt-link-active {